nirin/msbuild-sdks/ReadMe.md

 ### [MSBuild.Packaging.Sdk](Source/MSBuild.Packaging.Sdk)

-**Coming Soon**!
-Create any type of package for any type of project!
+Supports creating any type of package for any type of project!

 ### [MSBuild.Sharing.Sdk](Source/MSBuild.Sharing.Sdk)

-**Coming Soon**!
-Shared project in SDK-style and more!
+Supports creating Shared projects in SDK-style and more!

 ### [MSBuild.Solution.Sdk](Source/MSBuild.Solution.Sdk)

-**Coming Soon**!
 Supports creating MSBuild solutions which are MSBuild projects that indicate what projects to include when building your tree.
 They are an evolution of Visual Studio solution files.

 ### [NuGet.Packaging.Sdk](Source/NuGet.Packaging.Sdk)